dennisobrien/usf-dl-aws-cf/README.md

 # usf-dl-aws-cf

+**Note**: This is no longer actively developed.
+It was a proof of concept to provision an AWS EC2 with libraries used for the fast.ai course as USF in 2016.
+There are currently better ways to get a machine up and running.
+If I revisit the AWS option, I will update this repo.

 Scripts and tools for spinning up deep learning stacks using AWS CloudFormation.
 Experimental.

 Based on shell scripts provided by Jeremy Howard in the Deep Learning I course at USF.